microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 #### JOIN Clause

-7. Enter the below query to return all columns from the Customers table where a transaction exists in the Customer Transactions table.
+**Description:** Enter the below query to return all columns from the Customers table where a transaction exists in the Customer Transactions table.

 ```
 EVALUATE